associazione-rousseau/camelot-flutter/README.md

 ## Submitting your PR
 For the PR flow we are referring to [this flow](https://gist.github.com/Chaser324/ce0505fbed06b947d962).
 In order to be considered, PR have to be written in english, pass all the tests and pass all the lint checks.
 For substantial UI changes you should add a screenshot to the PR.
 In order to be merged, they have to be approved by an owner.

+## Encryption
+Secrets (non critical) are encrypted in the codebase using [git-crypt](https://github.com/AGWA/git-crypt).
+Those are mainly configuration files (Sentry DSN, Apple/Google notifications keys).
+Although not critical, they are encrypted in the codebase.
+Developers will not be able to decrypt them, but this does not prevent any critical feature just error reporting and notifications.
+This will trigger warnings when starting the app that can easily be ignored (e.g.: firebase/apple services first connection).
+Lead developers and the github bot have the keys to decode those files.
+The github pipeline is able to decrypt the files and include them in the executable for iOS and Android.